Chinese forces break up Tibetan protest with tear gas: group

 "Today seems calm so far, but I don't know whether there'll be big problems later," said the resident, who asked that his name not be used out of fear of reprisals.

-An official from the propaganda office of Luhuo, however, denied that anything abnormal had happened there.
+An official from the propaganda office of Luhuo, however, denied that anything abnormal had happened there and that there were any shooting deaths.

 "There's nothing like that here," she told Reuters.